runstats21/stat-386-projects/_posts/2022-10-17-webscraping-post.md

 ## Introduction

 Since the onset of the COVID-19 pandemic, college enrollment in the US has declined for [three years straight](https://www.washingtonpost.com/education/2022/10/20/college-enrollment-declines-since-pandemic/) (as reported by the [Washington Post](https://www.washingtonpost.com/education/2022/10/20/college-enrollment-declines-since-pandemic/)), even with access to information greater than ever before.
-For both parents and young adolescents, many factors contribute to the decision to enroll in college, and to which institution(s) to enroll.
+For both parents and young adolescents, many factors contribute to the decision to enroll in college, and to which institution(s) to enroll, including enrollement size, admission rates, and income after graduation.

+Frotunately, the U.S Department of Education